 Care is not free during the 12 week period, your other income will be taken into account in working out your weekly care contribution.
 If the care home charges more than the cost that Kirklees Council would pay, you will need to pay the remainder during this period.

-At the end of the 12 week period, or when you sell your property if this is sooner, the value will no longer continue to be disregarded, and it is likely that you will need to pay the full costs of your care until you're capital drops below the funding threshold.
+At the end of the 12 week period, or when you sell your property if this is sooner, the value will no longer continue to be disregarded, and it is likely that you will need to pay the full costs of your care until your capital drops below the funding threshold.
 Kirklees Council care contract with home will also cease at this point and you will need to make your own private arrangements for paying your care fees.

 Applying for a disregard